henrik-muehe/henrik-muehe.github.io/_posts/2014-01-20-profiling-only-parts-of-your-code-with-perf.md

     }
 };
 {% endhighlight %}

+You can take a look at your results by executing either `perf report -i loading.data` or `perf report -i queries.data` depending on which part you are interested in.

 Of course, this only works and looks this good if you use C++11 but who would want to use anything less.